appsody/appsody-operator/doc/user-guide.md

 When creating certificates via the AppsodyApplication CR the user can specify a particular issuer name and toggle the scopes between `ClusterIssuer` (cluster scoped) and `Issuer` (namespace scoped).
 If not specified, these values are retrieved from a ConfigMap called `appsody-operator`, with keys `defaultIssuer` (default value of `self-signed`) and `useClusterIssuer` (default value of `"true"`)

+_This feature does not support integration with Knative Service._

 #### Create an ClusterIssuer or Issuer

 Self signed: